-Primary outcomes are women's overall ratings of antenatal care and emotional wellbeing.
-Ratings of care are assessed by the core question "When thinking about your overall experience of antenatal care - in general, have you been happy with the care that you have received?" with response alternatives always, mostly, sometimes, rarely and never.
-The question is modified from the Migrant Friendly Maternity Care Questionnaire (MFMCQ)(44) and more detailed questions about specific aspects of care are also included.
-Emotional wellbeing is assessed with the Edinburgh Postnatal Depression Scale (EPDS), completed in English, Swedish or Somali as appropriate (46).
+Primary outcomes are women's overall ratings of antenatal care and emotional well-being.
+Ratings of care are assessed by the core question 'When thinking about your overall experience of antenatal care-in general, have you been happy with the care that you have received?' with response alternatives always, mostly, sometimes, rarely and never.
+The question is modified from MFMCQ and more detailed questions about specific aspects of care are also included.
+Emotional well-being is assessed with EPDS, completed in English, Swedish or Somali as appropriate.

-Secondary outcomes are adequate number of visits measured by the Adequacy of Prenatal Care Utilization Index (APCUI), i.e. expected number of visits in relation to actual number adjusted for gestational week at booking visit and delivery(48), social support during pregnancy using slightly modified questions from the Pregnancy Risk Assessment Monitoring System (PRAMS)(49) and worries about the upcoming birth using questions from the Cambridge Worry Scale(45).
-Knowledge about danger signs and where to seek health care if particular symptoms arise are assessed by questions with multiple choice responses, such as "Now at the end of your pregnancy, where would you turn if you had bleeding from the vagina?
-When would you seek care?".
-From the patient record, the following are retrieved: estimated time spent with the antenatal care midwife, gestational age at the first ANC visit, lowest measurements of Haemoglobin and S-Ferritin, weight gain, attendance at parent education, mode of birth, interventions (induction of labour, pain relief including epidural, oxytocin), blood loss, diagnoses (mother) and gestational age, birth weight, Apgar score, umbilical cord pH, and the need for neonatal intensive care (infant).
+Secondary outcomes are adequate number of visits measured by the Adequacy of Prenatal Care Utilization Index, that is, expected number of visits in relation to actual number adjusted for gestational week at booking visit and delivery, social support during pregnancy using slightly modified questions from the Pregnancy Risk Assessment Monitoring System and worries about the upcoming birth using questions from the Cambridge Worry Scale.
+Knowledge about danger signs and where to seek healthcare if particular symptoms arise are assessed by questions with multiple choice responses, such as 'Now at the end of your pregnancy, where would you turn if you had bleeding from the vagina?
+When would you seek care?'.
+From the patient record, the following are retrieved: estimated time spent with the antenatal care midwife, gestational age at the first ANC visit, lowest measurements of haemoglobin and S-ferritin, weight gain, attendance at parent education, mode of birth, interventions (induction of labour, pain relief including epidural, oxytocin), blood loss, diagnoses (mother) and gestational age, birth weight, Apgar score, umbilical cord pH and the need for neonatal intensive care (infant).

-Preparing for implementation
+Preparing for implementation Awareness raising

-Awareness raising

 To create awareness and interest in the project and subsequently in the new model of care, Somali and other community networks are involved in different ways.
-Information is disseminated by participants in the reference group, by researchers and research assistants one-to-one, and in small groups gathering Somali-born women.
+Information is disseminated by participants in the reference group, by researchers and research assistants one to one and in small groups gathering Somali-born women.
 A brief pamphlet in Swedish and Somali has been produced and distributed among women, Somali community associations, open playgroups and activity centres and as a poster in the waiting rooms at participating ANC clinics.